|

 1. Purpose and Acceptable Use

-Phones located in each room (or you can use a cellphone) provide quick access to the IVN support staff as well as to each of the other IVN Classrooms.
-The phone can also serve as an audio backup among sites in the event of any technical issues with the IVN audio (see list of rooms with phone numbers).
+Phones located in each room (or you can use a cellphone) provide quick access to the support staff as well as to each of the other classrooms.
+The phone can also serve as an audio backup among sites in the event of any technical issues with the classroom audio (see list of rooms with phone numbers).

-Technical support for the IVN system is available during hours posted in our online Help Desk Schedule.
-The IVN equipment is designed so that users can typically be self-sufficient.
+Technical support for the classroom technologies is available during hours posted in our online Help Desk Schedule.
+Classroom technologies are purposefully designed so that users can typically be self-sufficient after an initial orientation.

-Our IVN support staff collaborates with others to develop and provide instructor training information and assistance.
-We provide equipment maintenance, scheduling, and troubleshooting for all New River IVN Classroom locations and assistance for the users who remotely connect to these locations.
+Our IT support staff collaborates with others to develop and provide instructor training information and assistance.
+We provide equipment maintenance, scheduling, and troubleshooting for all New River classrooms and locations, as well asand assistance for the users who remotely connect to these locations.

-Our general IT Help Desk (304-929-6725) is typically able to assist IVN Classroom users, but the information below is helpful for getting to members of our IVN support team more directly.
+Our IT Help Desk (304-929-6725) is able to assist classroom and lab users, but the information below is helpful for contacting specific members of our staff who support classroom technologies.

 General Help Desk Support